-The League of Struggle for Negro Rights (LSNR) was the primary civil rights organization of the American Communist Party (CP) during the early to mid 1930s.
-Founded in St. Louis in1930 after the dissolution of the American Negro Labor Congress, the group established regional branches throughout the nation, but was most active in Harlem and Chicago.
+The League of Struggle for Negro Rights (LSNR) was the primary civil rights organization of the American Communist Party (CP) during the early-to-mid 1930s.
+Founded in St. Louis in 1930 after the dissolution of the American Negro Labor Congress, the group established regional branches throughout the nation, but was most active in Harlem and Chicago, Illinois.
 B.D.
 Amis was the LSNR's first General Secretary, followed by Harry Haywood.
 In 1934, Langston Hughes was appointed as honorary president and served in that capacity until the organization disbanded in 1936.

 The LSNR ostensibly worked toward the realization of the Communist International's radical 1928 "Resolution on the Negro Question," which argued for land redistribution in the South and for African Americans' right to self-determination through the creation of a sovereign nation-state in the Black Belt.
 In practice, however, the LSNR focused less on the theoretical right of self-determination and more on militantly agitating for social and civil equality through its newspaper, The Liberator, and through direct action protests against lynching, tenant evictions, Jim Crow segregation, legal frame-ups including the infamous Scottsboro rape trials and other manifestations of racial injustice.
 Reflecting the sectarian nature of the American CP in the early 1930s, the LSNR carried on a contentious feud with mainstream civil rights organizations like the NAACP and Urban League, whom it branded "Negro misleaders," although on a local level LSNR branches demonstrated more willingness to engage in coalition politics.